 2. Shortcut to Freeze Top Rows in Excel

-When we scroll down our dataset, we lost the headers of the datasets.
+When we scroll down our dataset, we lose the headers of the datasets.
 To make it easy to understand the dataset we need to lock the headers which we put at the top of our dataset.
 To freeze the top rows only, we can use a keyboard shortcut Alt + W + F + R. Now, let’s see the procedure of how this shortcut key works.

 - First, press Alt + W + F. This will take us to the Freeze Panes drop-down menu bar.